Warner Music Group (WMG) & Its Peers Head-To-Head Review

-Warner Music Group (NASDAQ:WMG – Get Rating) is one of 34 publicly-traded companies in the “Amusement & recreation services” industry, but how does it compare to its rivals?
-We will compare Warner Music Group to similar businesses based on the strength of its earnings, dividends, institutional ownership, valuation, profitability, risk and analyst recommendations.
+Warner Music Group (NASDAQ:WMG – Get Rating) is one of 34 public companies in the “Amusement & recreation services” industry, but how does it compare to its peers?
+We will compare Warner Music Group to related businesses based on the strength of its analyst recommendations, earnings, valuation, risk, dividends, profitability and institutional ownership.

 Dividends

-22.3% of Warner Music Group shares are owned by institutional investors.
-Comparatively, 32.5% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
-76.6% of Warner Music Group shares are owned by insiders.
-Comparatively, 31.6% of shares of all “Amusement & recreation services” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+22.3% of Warner Music Group shares are held by institutional investors.
+Comparatively, 34.0% of shares of all “Amusement & recreation services” companies are held by institutional investors.
+76.6% of Warner Music Group shares are held by company insiders.
+Comparatively, 29.4% of shares of all “Amusement & recreation services” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This table compares Warner Music Group and its rivals’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and recommmendations for Warner Music Group and its rivals, as reported by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for Warner Music Group and its peers, as provided by MarketBeat.com.

 |Sell Ratings